Embird Embroidery Software

 Underlay-Advanced

-The controls in this tab allow you to override global (overall) underlay settings that are normally applied to each object when generating stitches.
-See the Object's Individual Underlay Parameters chapter for more information.
+The controls within this tab allow you to override the global underlay settings that are typically applied to all objects during stitch generation.
+For further details, refer to the Object's Individual Underlay Parameters chapter.

 Cover Layer

-Scale parameter determines the size of the pattern and consequently the length of the fill stitches.
+The Scale parameter determines the size of the pattern and the resulting length of the fill stitches.

 Sides